 Tesla Model X review

-If you want a ludicrously quick crossover with all-electric drive and funny doors, the Tesla Model X is it
+If you want a ludicrously quick crossover with all-electric drive and quirky doors, the Tesla Model X is it

 There’s loads of space inside and the quiet, smooth and quick powertrain means it’s a great way to travel.
-It won’t appeal to keen drivers, or those with significant demands in terms of range, but if you can afford the high prices then the Model X could just be the SUV for you.
+It won’t appeal to keen drivers, but if you can afford the high prices then the Model X could just be the SUV for you.

 Unusually-styled, the Model X's signature lifting ‘Falcon’ rear doors allow very good access to the second and third rows of seats – albeit with some significant compromises outlined below.
 Talking of seats, you can configure your Model X as either a five-, six- or a seven-seater depending on your family needs.